Skip to main content Skip to footer

 Alternatively click on the links below for frequently asked questions.

-To qualify for permission to stay in the UK under the 10 Year Long Residence Rule the applicant will need to demonstrate that they:
+To qualify for permission to stay in the UK through the 10 Year Long Residence Rule the applicant will need to demonstrate they:

 - have had at least 10 years continuous lawful residence in the United Kingdom but not including time spent as a Visitor, Short-term Student or Seasonal Worker;

-- from 11 April 2024, that they have held their current immigration permission for at least 12 months prior to applying, unless that visa was granted prior to 11 April 2024;
+- from 11 April 2024, that they have held their current immigration permission for at least 12 months prior to applying, unless that visa was granted prior to 11 April 2024 - this is a significant change as referred to below;

-- have been absent from the UK for less than 540 days (18 months) during the 10-year residency period;
+- have not been absent from the UK for more than 180 days during the 10-year residency period or up to 184 days if the absences was pre-11 April 2024, unless an exception applies;

-- have sufficient knowledge of the English language and sufficient knowledge about life in the United Kingdom unless exempt - for those who cannot satisfy this requirement they may be able to simply to apply for a visa to stay in the UK through this route for up to 2 years at a time; and
+- have sufficient knowledge of the English language and sufficient knowledge about life in the United Kingdom unless exempt.
+For those who cannot satisfy this requirement they may be able to apply for a visa to stay in the UK through this route for up to 2 years at a time; and

-- having regard to the public interest there are no reasons why it would be undesirable for him to be given indefinite leave to remain on the ground of long residence, taking into account his age, strength of connections to the UK, personal history (including character, conduct, associations and employment record), domestic circumstances, and any compassionate circumstances.
+- having regard to the public interest there are no reasons why it would be undesirable for them to be given ILR on the ground of long residence, taking into account age, strength of connections to the UK, personal history (including character, conduct, associations and employment record), domestic circumstances, and any compassionate circumstances.

-An application under the Long Residence Rule must be submitted to the Home Office on a prescribed online form with the correct documents and the appropriate fee.
+An application under the Long Residence Rule for ILR must be submitted to the Home Office on a prescribed online form with the correct documents and the appropriate fee.

 You are able to lodge your application for ILR, 28 days before the completion of the 10 year residency period.

-Applications under the 10 Long Residence Year Rule made through the standard system are currently taking approximately 4-6 weeks to process.
+Applications under the 10 Long Residence Year Rule made through the standard system are currently taking up to 6 months to process.

-If your application is refused, you should have a right of appeal against the Home Office’s decision which is processed in the UK.
+If your application through the Long Residence for ILR is refused, you may have a right of appeal against the Home Office’s decision which is processed in the UK if your visa expires during the consideration process, otherwise the only readdress is by way of Judicial Review.

-- Comprehensive legal advice relating to the immigration rules on Long Residence.
+- Comprehensive legal advice relating to the immigration rules for ILR through the 10 year Long Residence Rule.

 - Ensuring your application meets the legal requirements.